SMacEwan/flutter_social_ui/README.md

 # Flutter Social User Interface

 This project is programmed in Flutter and comprises a Social User Interface with Clippers.
+May link it upto Firebase/Firestore...

 ## Getting Started